 Program staff from one of our permanent sites will accompany groups to Cuba.
 Design and coordination occurs in conjunction with our partner in Cuba, the Martin Luther King Jr. Memorial Center.
 The MLK Center’s fundamental objective is to stand in solidarity with the Cuban people and its churches.
 The MLK Center is composed of many different faith communities whose commitment to the goals of the Cuban Revolution unites them in service.
 The MLK Center is also home to the Paulo Freire Information and Documentation Center as part of its commitment to the principles of popular education.

-Lodging is in modest hotels, guest houses, or at the MLK Jr. Center.
+Lodging is provided in modest hotels, guest houses, or at the MLK Jr. Center.

 Visit our Overview and How-To Page to learn more about developing a seminar in Cuba with CGE, step-by-step.